HR-CMGT/Javascript-Machine-Learning/workshop/workshop3.md

 ## Starter files

-The starter files contain the webcam stream and a resized smaller canvas.
-It also contains example code for creating the neural net, reading the canvas color and using the buttons.
+The starter files contain the webcam stream, code for the buttons, and starter code for reading the canvas pixel data.

+<a href="https://github.com/HR-CMGT/TLE3-machine-learning/tree/master/workshop/files" target="_blank">Get the starter files</a>

 ## TO DO